Measuring Sample Quality with Diffusions

 \section{Acknowledgments}

 We thank Simon Lacoste-Julien for sharing his quadrature code, Martin Hairer for discussing interpolation inequalities, Andreas Eberle for reading an earlier version of this manuscript, and Murat Erdogdu for identifying an important typographical error in an earlier version of this manuscript.
-This material is based upon work supported by the grant EPSRC EP/N000188/1, the National Science Foundation DMS RTG Grant No. 1501767, the National Science Foundation Graduate Research Fellowship under Grant No. DGE-114747, and the Frederick E. Terman Fellowship. \appendixname{Supplementary Appendix} \begin{adjustwidth}{-2cm}{-2cm}
+This material is based upon work supported by the grant EPSRC EP/N000188/1, the National Science Foundation DMS RTG Grant No. 1501767, the National Science Foundation Graduate Research Fellowship under Grant No. DGE-114747, the Frederick E. Terman Fellowship, and the Lloyd's Register Foundation programme on Data Centric engineering at the Alan Turing Institute, UK. \appendixname{Supplementary Appendix} \begin{adjustwidth}{-2cm}{-2cm}